ci1xgk/Fellowship_Webpage/Merewether1-1.md

    Figure below shows an snapshot of the `.par` file used for Merewether test case, namely `merewether-0p175m.par`.

    ![image](/Figures/mer8.png)

-For the DG2 solver, as it relies on piecewise-planar representation based on averarge coefficients and two slope coefficients along the X and Y directions, each of the DEM and initial condition start files must be provided in three seperate files: one file containing the average coefficient values and another two files containing the slope coefficient values in X and Y directions.
-The user can generate these files manually by following instructions in [*"Preparing the DG2-related DEM files using generateDG2DEM toolkit"*](/Merewether2-4.md) and [*"Preparing the DG2-related Initial condition files using generateDG2start toolkit"*](/Merewether2-5.md).
+For the DG2 solver, as it relies on piecewise-planar representation based on average coefficients and two slope coefficients along the X and Y directions, three seperate files must be provided for each of the DEM and initial condition start files: one file containing the average-coefficient values and two extra files containing the slope-coefficient values in X and Y directions.
+The user can generate these files manually, from the raw DEM file and a given initial condition(s), by following instructions in [*"Preparing the DG2-related DEM files using generateDG2DEM toolkit"*](/Merewether2-4.md) and [*"Preparing the DG2-related Initial condition files using generateDG2start toolkit"*](/Merewether2-5.md).

 In the `.par` file, however, only the file containing the average coefficient values needs to be specified (i.e. by setting the keywords `DEMfile`, `startfile` or `startelev`); and, by doing so, the two extra files including the slope coefficient values will be read automatically.

    [back](/Merewether1.md)